 Information for Students

-This an intensive litigation clinic and students will be responsible for lawyering their cases from intake to trial.
-Students will interview clients, develop factual and legal theories, conduct research, prepare witnesses, negotiate with opposing parties, write briefs and motions, present oral arguments, and conduct full evidentiary hearings.
+This is an intensive litigation clinic and students will be responsible for lawyering their cases from beginning to end.
+Students will interview clients, develop factual and legal theories, conduct research, prepare witnesses, negotiate with opposing parties, write briefs and motions, and/or conduct full evidentiary hearings.
 In preparing to represent their clients, students may travel to prisons in neighboring states, their clients’ homes, and government agencies to conduct interviews and obtain relevant evidence.
-The Clinic also engages in local policy advocacy and students may have the opportunity to prepare white papers, collect data, draft rules and statutes, or deliver testimony at public hearings.
+The Clinic also engages in local policy advocacy and students may have the opportunity to prepare white papers and reports, collect data, draft rules and statutes, or deliver testimony at public hearings.

 Students in the Clinic will learn to effectively undertake the responsibilities of lawyers, and to consider the possibilities and limits of the lawyer’s role.
 They will be challenged and encouraged to think through strategic decisions at every stage of the client representation or policy work.
 Given the range in the Clinic’s caseload, students will learn how to utilize different statutory and regulatory frameworks to craft factual narratives and legal arguments, and will become familiar with the ways in which different tribunals adjudicate disputes.

 Each semester the clinics hold an Open House where each clinic’s faculty is available to answer questions about their clinic.
 Students may contact Professor Steinberg at any time to discuss the clinic or to ask specific questions.

 For more information, and to apply, please login to the portal.
 Application materials are posted at least a few weeks prior to the start of the registration period for the following semester.